Culture of Saudi Arabia: Socializing

 Traditionally social life in the kingdom has revolved around the home and family.
 Saudis regularly visit family members, particularly those of an older generation.
-For women, most of whom have their own jobs, it is routine (in fact the only outside activity) to pay visits to each other during the day, though the ban on women driving can make transportation a problem.
-The ban was lifted in 2017.
+For women, most of whom have their own jobs, it is routine (in fact the only outside activity) to pay visits to each other during the day.
+The ban on women driving was lifted in 2017.